About Haven

 The whole system runs on infrastructure I control, in code I wrote, with keys only users hold.

-The standard options — ProtonMail, Tutanota, Signal — are genuinely good products run by people who care.
 But they're also companies with investors, jurisdictions, and business models that don't fully align with users.
 ProtonMail complied with a Swiss court order to log a user's IP.
 That's not a betrayal; it's a legal reality.
 But it illustrates that "trust us" has a ceiling.

 03. The technical approach